Terms & Conditions

 - You, as the customer, have the right to cancel the Agreement within 14 days without giving any reason.
 The cooling off period will expire after 14 days from the day on which you signed the Agreement.

-- You may terminate your instructions to us in writing at any time on not less than one month’s prior written notice but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses.
+- You may terminate your instructions to us in writing at any time on not less than three months prior written notice, but we will be entitled to keep all your papers and documents while there is money owing to us for our charges and expenses

 - We may stop acting for you only if we have reasonable grounds to do so, for example if you do not pay an interim bill, comply with a request for a payment on account or if you fail to provide us with instructions or fail to do so on a prompt basis.
 If we decide to stop acting for you, we must provide you with not less than one month’s prior written notice.
 If we decide to stop acting for you, we will tell you the reason and give you notice in writing.